Yauwan

 Yauwan is an Indian film from 1973 which stars Anil Dhawan, Yogeeta Bali, Sujit Kumar, and Kabir Bedi.

 Plot

 When Shashi's (Yogeeta Bali) health is threatened, her family seeks answers from physicians—who suggest that her illness's origins are psychological.
 As her condition soon worsens, her desperate family finds a psychiatrist, Dr. Prem (Anil Dhawan) who helps her, and she gradually improves.
 In the process, Shashi and Dr. Prem fall madly in love.

+Soundtrack

+The music of the film was composed by Sonik-Omi, while lyrics were written by Omkar Verma.